joshgebara/leetcode/README.md

   "Factorial",
-  "Create a function that prints out the elements of a linked list in reverse order", "Create a function that returns the middle node of a linked list", "Create a function that reverses a linked list", "Create a function that takes two sorted linked lists and merges them into a single sorted linked list", "Delete node in a linked list",
+  "Create a function that prints out the elements of a linked list in reverse order", "Create a function that returns the middle node of a linked list", "Create a function that takes two sorted linked lists and merges them into a single sorted linked list", "Delete node in a linked list",
   "Remove linked list elements",